AlisterWong/GitDocsAlerter/README.md

 an alert from a GitHub webhook.

 ### How to use it?
-Create a webhook.txt file with your Discord webhook URL, choosing which channel to send it to.
+1. Create a webhook.txt file with your Discord webhook URL, choosing which channel to send it to.

-Create a token.txt file with your private Github token key.
+2. Create a token.txt file with your private Github token key.
 (Do not share this token)

    Remember to not share these two links.

+3. Run this script on a server and have the GitHub webhook directed to this server.

+4. Enjoy the Discord alerts